-This outstanding estate, located only 36 kilometes away from Madrid (35 minutes), is considered one of the best and more exclusive hunting areas in Spain.
+This outstanding estate, located only 36 kilometes away from Madrid (35 minutes), is considered one of the best and more exclusive hunting areas in Spain for the Partridge Shooting.

 The owners, Amanda Hornedo and Pepe Otaola, run with great skill the family business founded over 40 years ago.
 Their broad experience and the use of driven partridge traditional methods attract hunters from all over the world.

 Here you will experience quality shooting, the environment and terrain produces good and strong flying partridges that will test the skill of even the most accomplished wing shooters.
 The terrain is fairly rugged in this region and guns are most often positioned down the fall line of a hill.